halilcifttur/eldwyn_botwyn/README.md

 # BOTWYN

-A Twitch Death Counter Bot for Eldwyn
+A Twitch Death Counter Bot for Twitch Chat